50 Latest Europe IELTS Topics

 The pie chart demonstrate the cause of worldwide land degradation as well as the table illustrates the causes of land being less productive in thee different regions North America, Europe and ocean during 1990.

-The graph below shows the unemployment rates in the UK, the rest of Europe and Japan from 1993 to 2007.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The Chart below shows the electricity consumption in different sectors of Europe in 2007 and 2010.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 The graphs below show the opening and closure and the types of magazines that opened in Southern Europe between 1995-2015 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.